The Kirkwood closure point process: A solution of the Kirkwood-Salsburg equations for negative activities: Setting

 where for $n=0$ the term $\rho^{(0)}=1$, see e.g.~\cite{KunaPhD}.
 In fact, \req{janossyinverse} can also be used to define a point process: \begin{theoremold} [Lenard \cite{Lenard75}] Let $(\rho^{(n)})_{n\geq 1}$ be a family of nonnegative symmetric functions that satisfy \req{Rbound} for some $\xi>0$ such that for all $n\in\N$, all bounded $\Lambda\subset \R^d$ and all $\xx_n\in\Lambda^n$

 and

 Then there exists a point process $\PP$ with correlation functions $(\rho^{(n)})_{n\geq 1}$. \end{theoremold} The conditions \req{lenpos1} and \req{lenpos2} are called \emph{Lenard positivity}.
 In general, it is not easy to check whether a family $(\rho^{(n)})_{n\geq 1}$ satisfies the Lenard positivity condition.
 However, for the correlation functions of the Kirkwood closure process sufficient conditions for Lenard positivity have been given.
-First, by Ambartzumian and Sukiasian in \cite{Ambartzumian91} and later these were generalized by Kuna, Lebowitz and Speer in \cite{Kuna07}.
-Ambartzumian and Sukiasian relied on an approach using a cluster expansion and Kuna et al.~used an ansatz related to the so-called Mayer-Montroll equations, which are both well-known tools from classical statistical mechanics.
-As previously mentioned, in this work an approach using the {Kirkwood Salsburg} equations is used to extend their results.
+First by Ambartzumian and Sukiasian in \cite{Ambartzumian91} and later these were generalized by Kuna, Lebowitz and Speer in \cite{Kuna07}.
+Ambartzumian and Sukiasian relied on an approach using a cluster expansion and Kuna et al.~used an ansatz via modified Kirkwood-Salsburg equations related to the Mayer-Montroll equations, which are both well-known tools from classical statistical mechanics.
+As previously mentioned, in this work an approach using properties of the {Kirkwood-Salsburg} equations is used to extend their results.